Ally vs Workday

 Pros

-• AI-powered coaching improves rep performance
+• Real-time coaching improves rep performance

 Cons